 More favorite recipes you may like:

 Pair this simple recipe with sous vide tri tip, pork chops, or crock pot ribs for a delectable dinner!
-These mushrooms and onions also go great in a leftover steak sandwich or baked crescent sandwich.
+These mushrooms and onions also go great in a leftover steak sandwich or quesadilla.

 Looking for more vegetable recipes?
 These roasted sweet potato slices are an easy oven option, or you can make them mashed in a slow cooker for another one-pot side.